 With our focused learning programmes guided by an expert coach, we are with you every step of the way.

-We adopt a four-stage approach beginning with a thorough assessment of your needs.
+We adopt a four-stage approach beginning with a thorough assessment of your needs, using a variety of proven leadership assessment tools.
 If you already have an effective understanding of a particular area, then we don’t waste time repeating it.

 We then move on to setting goals, when we recommend job-specific development targets for you.
 You can choose to focus on these, or you can opt for something else altogether.